 In a traditional marketing funnel strategy, leads are collected at the top and trickle down to the point of conversion.
 But in a community-led growth strategy, the funnel lives within a larger idea of an orbit model.
 Don’t get us wrong, we love the traditional marketing funnel, but it’s time to think of your brand community as an avenue that feeds generates qualified leads into your funnel with each orbit ring offering another level of loyalty and value.

 A properly functioning community can self-sustain as it is able to retain existing members and pull in new ones who may or may not have purchased your product.
-But the good thing about acquiring new community members is that they are already highly qualified leads and much further down the funnel before they’ve even begun.
+Community-led growth loops also create warm audiences and leads that are more likely to go through each funnel stage, convert, be retained, and advocate on your brand’s behalf.
+The benefit of acquiring new community members is that they are already highly qualified leads and much further down the funnel before they’ve even begun.

 With the brand at the center of this community-driven orbit, the community-led growth approach is not about driving the consumer towards transactions, but rather naturally attracting users to its center and keeping them in its orbit.